W ondering how to add custom code in WordPress?

 On the next page, you have the option of choosing a code snippet from the built-in Snippets Library or you can add your own custom code.

-To add custom code, click on the Use snippet button underneath the Add Your Custom Code (New Snippet) option.
+To easily add code snippets, click on the Use Snippet button underneath the Add Your Custom Code (New Snippet) option.

 This will bring you to a new page where you can enter a title for your custom code snippet.
 You can enter any type of title that helps you recognize the code later.